Notifications

 Project timeline

-The potential selection and implementation of a reservoir option on the Bow River upstream of Calgary is being approached in four phases:
+The potential selection and implementation of a reservoir option on the Bow River upstream of Calgary is being approached in 4 phases:

-• Phase 3: Engineering and Regulatory Approval Process
+• Phase 3: Engineering and regulatory approval process (coming in 2025)

 The figure below shows the overall project’s potential timeline.
-The information collected during each phase will help inform the Government of Alberta’s decision on whether to proceed to the next phase.
+The information collected during each phase will help inform Alberta’s decision on whether to proceed to the next phase.

 View timeline in PDF

-The Bow River Reservoir Options initiative looks at 3 reservoir options in the Bow River basin, upstream of Calgary:
+The Bow River Reservoir options initiative looked at 3 reservoir options in the Bow River basin, upstream of Calgary:

 • Relocated Ghost Dam: An expansion of the existing Ghost Reservoir